 Dwindling Party: Bandito Platoon's numbers slowly decrease throughout the movie, as SEALs are either wounded or forced to split up to handle multiple threats, which makes Chief Dave's solo assault a necessity, not choice.

 Dull Surprise: The majority of the actors are active SEALs with no real acting experience.
+Which means that their less-than-excited reactions under fire and killing enemies are pretty much because they've Seen It All.

 Elite Mooks: Shabal's terrorists, when compared with the cartel gunmen.
 The cartel thugs are mostly just Mooks, save the one who managed to shoot Mikey (by sheer luck while firing blind through a wall), while every one of Shabal's suicide troops puts up some degree of serious resistance.
 Most notable is the one who is crazy enough to use a rocket-propelled grenade as a close-combat weapon.